MichaelOreillyMor/BaseProject/README.md

 ## 2. 5  Game Dependencies

+- UnitStatStates and UnitActionStates initial values are obtained from serialized datas
 - A StatsState has UnitStatStates and UnitActionStates.
+- A UnitCosmetic has a 3D model inside its hierarchy and an AnimatorController.
 - A UnitState has an IUnitCosmetic and IStatsState.
 - A PlayerRPG has N IUnitStates and can have an IAIController.
 - A Board has N ICells.
 - A GameRPGController has an IBoard and two IPlayerRPG.
 - A GameSessionManager has a IGameRPGController.
 - A PlayerTurnStates interacts with the GameSessionManager.
+- GameSessionManager decides the state of the game, that can be validated locally or in a server.

 RPGGame objects are loaded using theMapLevelData that contains the UnitPositionDatas and Board size.
 All the Datas are ScriptableObjects or serialize classes inside them.